 Artificial earthquake reported in Mexico City after World Cup victory

-SAN DIEGO– Sensors in Mexico City detected an earthquake at nearly the exact same time Hirving Lozano scored the game-winning goal against Germany Sunday in the FIFA World Cup.
+SAN DIEGO — Sensors in Mexico City detected an earthquake at nearly the exact same time Hirving Lozano scored the game-winning goal against Germany Sunday in the FIFA World Cup.

 Fans in Mexico City literally erupted with joy after Mexico’s 1-0 victory.